-Twenty-eight years ago the United Kingdom agreed to adopt the European colour code for flexible cords, that is, brown for live or phase conductor, blue for the neutral conductor and green combined with yellow for earth conductors.
+In 1987 the United Kingdom agreed to adopt the European colour code for flexible cables, that is, brown for live or line conductor, blue for the neutral conductor and green combined with yellow for earth conductors.
 However, no similar harmonization was proposed for non-flexible cables used for fixed wiring.
-These were to remain as red for live or phase conductor, black for the neutral conductor and green combined with yellow for earth conductors.
+These were to remain as red for live or line conductor, black for the neutral conductor and green combined with yellow for earth conductors.